December 26, 1947: The day reigning Wimbledon and US Nationals champ Jack Kramer played his first professional match

 - Jack Kramer: the reigning Wimbledon and US Nationals champion

 Jack Kramer was born in 1921 in Las Vegas, Nevada.
 Known for his great serve and powerful forehand, he was the U.S. Junior champion in 1936, but it wasn’t until after the war that he achieved his first notable Grand Slam results.
 He won the US Nationals, known as the US Open today, in 1946 and 1947, as well as Wimbledon in 1947.
-After his second title at Forest Hills, where he beat Frank Parker (4-6, 2-6, 6-1, 6-0, 6-3), he signed his first professional contract in November with promoter Jack Harris.
-His professional debut was scheduled for December 26, against Bobby Riggs at Madison Square Garden.
+After his second title at Forest Hills, where he beat Frank Parker (4-6, 2-6, 6-1, 6-0, 6-3), he signed his first professional contract in November with promoter Jack Harris and his professional debut was scheduled for December 26, against Bobby Riggs at Madison Square Garden.

 - Bobby Riggs: the best amateur player in the world who went on to dominate the pro tour

-Bobby Riggs, born in 1918 in Los Angeles, California, was an American player who played with precision and great tactical sense, with he used to manipulate his opponents to perfection, and which compensated for his lack of power.
+Bobby Riggs, born in 1918 in Los Angeles, California, was an American player who played with precision and great tactical sense, which he used to manipulate his opponents to perfection, and which compensated for his lack of power.
 He first established himself as the world’s best amateur player when he won Wimbledon and the US Nationals in 1939.
 That year, at the All England Club, he won the singles, doubles and mixed doubles titles, and later claimed to have won a decent sum by betting on his triple success.
-He turned professional in 1941, following his second title at the US Nationals, but his career was then interrupted by the Second World War.
+Riggs turned professional in 1941, following his second title at the US Nationals, but his career was then interrupted by the Second World War.
 When he dominated Don Budge in the final of the US Pro Hardcourts in Los Angeles in 1945, he became the best tennis player in the world.
 In 1946, he confirmed this status by defeating Fred Perry several times, and overpowering Budge in a 47-match tour.
 In 1947, he defeated Budge again in the final of the US Indoors in Philadelphia (6-1, 8-6, 6-3) and in the final of the US Pro in Forest Hills (3-6 6-3 10-8 4-6 6-3).

-The meeting between Jack Kramer and Bobby Riggs took place at Madison Square Garden.
-At the time, Madison Square Garden (MSG) was not the one we know today (that one was built only in the 1960s).
+The meeting between Jack Kramer and Bobby Riggs took place at Madison Square Garden (MSG).
+At the time, Madison Square Garden was not the one we know today (that one was built only in the 1960s).
 This MSG was inaugurated in 1925.
 Designed primarily to host boxing matches, it could accommodate up to 18,000 spectators with seating on three levels.

 In late 1947, Jack Kramer, who had shown his worth as an amateur player by winning two consecutive Grand Slam titles, made his professional debut after signing his first contract with Jack Harris.
 Harris planned a match tour against Bobby Riggs, and the first episode of that tour was scheduled to take place at Madison Square Garden in New York City.